-The tax rate established for 2019 is \$0.73, which decreased from the 2018 tax rate of \$0.76.
+• The tax rate was not changed from 2019 at \$0.73 per \$100.

-This factors and others were taken into consideration when preparing the General Fund budget for the 2019 calendar year.
+This factor and others were taken into consideration when preparing the General Fund budget for the 2020 calendar year.

 CONTACTING THE COUNTY'S FINANCIAL MANAGEMENT

 This financial report is designed to provide our citizens, taxpayers, customers, investors and creditors with a general overview of the County's finances and to demonstrate the County's accountability for the money it receives.
 Questions concerning any of the information provided in this report or requests for additional financial information should be directed to the Terry County Judge's Office, 500 W. Main, Room 102, Brownfield, Texas 79316 (806-637-6421).

 -10-